10 Tips to Improve Employee Engagement

 To be successful, organizations need engaged employees because they’re enthusiastic and invested in their work.
 And feeling positive about their work leads to better physical and mental health.

-Decades of Gallup research shows that highly engaged workplaces claim 41% lower absenteeism, 40% fewer quality defects and 21% high profitability.
+Decades of Gallup research show that highly engaged workplaces have lower levels of absenteeism, fewer quality defects and high profitability.

 The bottom line is engaged employees produce better work because they’re happier and they feel like they’re part of something bigger than themselves.